abdulsittar/Social-App/README.md

 3. Include public and private keys for push notifications.
 4. Clone this repository
 5. Open command line in the cloned folder,
-    - To install dependencies for backend, run  `npm install` in api folder.
+    - To install dependencies for backend, run  `npm install` in server folder.
     - To run backend type command `node server` in main folder.
     - To install dependencies for frontend , run  `npm install` in `/client` folder.
     - To run frontend type command `npm start` in `/client` folder.